Peds CHAMP1ON - Hematopoietic Stem Cell And Monoclonal Antibody PD-1 Blockade for RecurreNt Pediatric High-Grade Glioma

 Additional Details

-Ex vivo expanded CD34+ hematopoietic stem cells (exHSCs) at a targeted dose of 2.5 x 106 cells/kg (or maximal achievable dose, with a minimum deliverable dose of 1/10 target dose; max dose 1.0 x 108 total cells for patients ≥40kg).
+This is a Phase I study of ex vivo expanded CD34+ hematopoietic stem cells (exHSCs) plus nivolumab in pediatric patients with recurrent high-grade glioma.
 One cycle will be 28 days in length with exHSCs + Nivolumab being administered on day 1 and Nivolumab alone being administered on day 15 of each cycle for a total of 10 cycles.
 Nivolumab may continue for a total two years of therapy, at the discretion of the treating team.
 There are two arms: Arm 1

 • - Immediate maximal surgical resection or biopsy, untreated tumor.